A Survey on Mixup Augmentations and Beyond: Mixup for other applications

+Large Language Model (LLM) and Multi-modal Large Language Model (MLLM) has show its power ability based on numerous training data and huge parameters, has been successfully utilized in lots of tasks.

-Oh \emph{at el.} found that despite the learning goal of CLIP\cite{radford2021clip} being designed to explicitly align image and text embeddings, it has two separate subspaces for each modality and a large number of unexplored gaps between them, and after fine-tuning CLIP also maintains poor uniformity and alignment.
-This lack of alignment and consistency may limit the transferability and robustness of the embedding. $m^2$-Mix\cite{oh2024m2-mix} proposed to mix image and text embeddings by generating hard-negative samples on the hyper-ball.
-The model is then fine-tuned on the hard-negative samples as well as the raw samples and the positive with contrast loss. $\mathcal{P}$owMix\cite{georgiou2023powmix} is an improvement of MultiMix and consists of five components:1) generated mixing samples of different numbers, 2) mixing factor reweighting, 3) anisotropic mixing, 4) dynamic mixing, and 5) cross-modal label mixing.
-It changes from uni-modal data to multi-modal data.
-To address the problem that generative models have difficulty in creating correct objects in the foreground while unable to ensure diverse backgrounds, Wang \emph{et al.} proposed an inter-class data augmentation method called DiffMix\cite{wang2024diffmix}, which enriches the dataset by performing image transformations between classes.
+\textbf{Basic multi-modal:} VLMixer~\cite{wang2022vlmixer} integrates Cross-modal CutMix (CMC) and contrastive learning to transform uni-modal text into multi-modal text \& images, improving instance-level alignment between different modalities.
+CMC transfers natural sentences to multi-modality by randomly replacing vision-based words with semantically similar image patches, increasing data diversity while preserving semantic integrity.
+Oh \emph{at el.} found that despite CLIP's~\cite{radford2021clip} goal to align image and text embeddings, it maintains separate subspaces with large gaps, leading to poor uniformity and alignment even after fine-tuning, which limits embedding transferability and robustness. $m^2$-Mix ~\cite{oh2024m2-mix} addresses this by mixing image and text embeddings, generating hard-negative samples on the hyper-ball, and fine-tuning the model on hard-negative, raw, and positive samples using contrastive loss. $\mathcal{P}$owMix~\cite{georgiou2023powmix} is an improvement of MultiMix, consists of five components: different number of mixing samples, mixing ratio reweighting, anisotropic/dynamic mixing, and cross-modal label mixing.

+\textbf{LLMs/MLLMs:} MixGen~\cite{hao2023mixgen} generates new image-text pairs by augmenting images with MixUp and linking texts to maintain semantic relationships.
+VQAMix~\cite{gong2022vqamix} proposes two approaches—ignoring mismatch mixed labels and conditional dynamic learning to adapt LLM to VQA data modality.
+This enables applying the Mixup method to VQA tasks.
+In LLM training, multi-domain corpora are commonly used.
+These corpora are often mixed based on human a priori knowledge.
+To identify an optimal mixing ratio, RegMix~\cite{liu2025regmix} trains small-scale proxy models based on small-scale corpora with different mixing ratios.
+Subsequently, a linear regression model is employed to predict the most suitable mixing ratio.
+Beyond dataset-level mixing, researchers Zhou \emph{et. al.}\cite{zhou2025m3} proposed linearly interpolating the weight parameters of multiple LLMs, which were fine-tuned for different tasks.
+They posited the mixed LLM could inherit the capabilities of the original fine-tuned LLMs.